-- (g) The privilege to practice is derived from the home state license. - (h) An audiologist or speech-language pathologist practicing in a member state shall comply with the state practice laws of the state in which the client is located at the time service is provided.
-The practice of audiology and speech-language pathology shall include all audiology and speech-language pathology practice as defined by the state practice laws of the member state in which the client is located.
-The practice of audiology and speech-language pathology in a member state under a privilege to practice shall subject an audiologist or speech-language pathologist to the jurisdiction of the licensing board, the courts and the laws of the member state in which the client is located at the time service is provided. - (i) Individuals not residing in a member state shall continue to be able to apply for a member state's single-state license as provided under the laws of each member state.
-However, the single-state license granted to these individuals shall not be recognized as granting the privilege to practice audiology or speech-language pathology in any other member state.
-Nothing in this compact shall affect the requirements established by a member state for the issuance of a single-state license. - (j) Member states may charge a fee for granting a compact privilege. - (k) Member states shall comply with the bylaws and rules and regulations of the commission.
+(g) The privilege to practice is derived from the home state license.

+3 (h) An audiologist or speech-language pathologist practicing in a 4 member state shall comply with the state practice laws of the state in 5 which the client is located at the time service is provided.
+The practice of 6 audiology and speech-language pathology shall include all audiology and 7 speech-language pathology practice as defined by the state practice laws of 8 the member state in which the client is located.
+The practice of audiology 9 and speech-language pathology in a member state under a privilege to practice shall subject an audiologist or speech-language pathologist to the 10 jurisdiction of the licensing board, the courts and the laws of the member 11 12 state in which the client is located at the time service is provided.

+13 Individuals not residing in a member state shall continue to be able (i) 14 to apply for a member state's single-state license as provided under the laws of each member state.
+However, the single-state license granted to 15 16 these individuals shall not be recognized as granting the privilege to 17 practice audiology or speech-language pathology in any other member state.
+Nothing in this compact shall affect the requirements established by 18 19 a member state for the issuance of a single-state license.

+(i) Member states may charge a fee for granting a compact privilege.

+21 (k) Member states shall comply with the bylaws and rules and 22 regulations of the commission.